SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_f5e6cf5e-bd9f-4caf-9098-fe4a9e0aeaa0_do_not_edit_manually.md

     - **Effort:** advanced

+??? abstract "Detect requests to Konni C2 servers"

+    This rule detects requests to Konni C2 servers.
+These patterns come from an analysis done in 2022, September.

+    - **Effort:** elementary

 ??? abstract "Disable Task Manager Through Registry Key"

     Detects commands used to disable the Windows Task Manager by modifying the proper registry key in order to impair security tools.
 This technique is used by the Agent Tesla RAT, among others.

+    - **Effort:** elementary

+??? abstract "Disable Workstation Lock"

+    Registry change in order to disable the ability to lock the computer by using CTRL+ALT+DELETE or CTRL+L. This registry key does not exist by default.
+Its creation is suspicious and the value set to "1" means an activation.
+It has been used by FatalRAT, but other attacker/malware could probably use it.
+This rule needs Windows Registry changes (add,modification,deletion) logging which can be done through Sysmon Event IDs 12,13,14.

     - **Effort:** elementary